Scandal (1950 film): Reality and tabloid journalism

-The film theorist Stephen Prince considers Scandal to embody the emergence of a new Japan following the Second World War.
-However, he believes emphasis on the abuse of freedom of speech by the tabloid press is underdeveloped due to the switch in focus to Hiruta's psychological struggle.
+The film theorist Stephen Prince wrote that Scandal embodies the emergence of a new Japan following the Second World War.
+However, he believed the plot's emphasis on the abuse of freedom of speech by the tabloid press is underdeveloped due to the switch in focus to Hiruta's psychological struggle.
 In discussions of the film, some scholars have viewed Aoye as a self-insert character meant to represent Kurosawa himself.
-Placing Scandal in the context of the postwar publishing industry, the scholar Mitsuhiro Yoshimoto considers the film to be ahead of its time in tackling the commercially-driven tabloid journalism that proliferated; but also writes that the film lacks persuasiveness when the focus shifts from the story of Aoye and Saijo towards the inner struggle of Hiruta.
-He cites the opening scene of Aoye's landscape painting being critiqued by the woodcutters for its strangeness and originality to Aoye's later critique of people's use of imitation to define themselves.
-Yoshimoto links these critiques to contrast Aoye's unrealistic painting and the misleading image of the photograph to question the truth of creative reproductions, but concludes that image and reality are not adequately developed to provide an answer to the relationship between them.
+Placing Scandal in the context of the postwar publishing industry, the scholar Mitsuhiro Yoshimoto considered the film to be ahead of its time in tackling the commercially-driven tabloid journalism that proliferated; but also wrote that this thesis lacks persuasiveness when the focus shifts from the story of Aoye and Saijo towards the inner struggle of Hiruta.
+Yoshimoto compared the opening scene of Aoye's unrealistic landscape painting being critiqued by onlookers for its strangeness and originality to Aoye's critique of people using imitation to define themselves.
+Aoye sees his painting as retaining a truth about the landscape, whereas imitation of reality (embodied in the misleading photograph) gives a false understanding of the real relationship between Aoye and Saijo.
+However, Yoshimoto concludes that image and reality are not themes adequately developed to provide an answer to the relationship between them.

-In Donald Richie's The Films of Akira Kurosawa (1965), he describes the lack of moral ambiguity in the film's depiction of journalists, believing their depiction to be villainous, particularly in comparison to the other characters.
-To him, the courtroom scene reveals the illusion of the story told through Hiruta's confession, sealing the truth as a kind of redemption.
-James Goodwin argues that the press in the film embody a criminal identity that results in a structured organisation of the scandalous story, mirroring the film's formalistic depiction of the mass media.
-Stuart Galbraith IV notes the pace of the titular scandal's spread through society, particularly the use of montage to replicate the speed of the story's spread.
-He comments that this builds to the film's final shot where interest in the story is shown to be fleeting to the point that the posters advertising it are torn so they can be replaced by the next story.
+In Donald Richie's The Films of Akira Kurosawa (1965), he described the lack of moral ambiguity in the film's depiction of journalists, believing their depiction to be villainous, particularly in comparison to the other characters.
+To him, the courtroom scene is an illusion that hides the lies of Hiruta's crimes, such that when he confesses, the story itself is seen as an illusion, and Hiruta is redeemed.
+James Goodwin argued that the film extends the category of "criminal" to include the press which is depicted self-reflexively in the film's formalistic portrayal of mass media, particularly via the use of montage and wipe cuts.
+Stuart Galbraith IV noted the pace of the titular scandal's spread through society, believing the use of montage to replicate the speed of the story's spread.
+He commented that this builds to the film's final shot where interest in the story is shown to be so fleeting that the posters advertising it are already torn to be replaced by the next story.
 Richie agrees with the assessment, but argues that the moral focus is ostensibly straightforward unless one understands Hiruta as the film's hero for believing in the truth to save himself—despite the legal affair being over a temporary public fad—even as he loses everything materially.